 commands.
 You can avoid having to enter this value by setting the

 PBS_REPOSITORY.
 Note that if you would like this to

 remain set over multiple sessions, you should instead add the below line to your

 # export PBS_REPOSITORY=backup-server:store1

-After this you can execute all commands without specifying the
+After this, you can execute all commands without having to specify the

 # proxmox-backup-client backup disk1.pxar:/mnt/disk1 disk2.pxar:/mnt/disk2